RamEio/ramy-eid-portfolio/code_guardian_access_credentials.md

 - **Change Password:** Consider changing default password for production
 - **Monitor Access:** Check access logs for unauthorized attempts
 - **Session Management:** Logout when finished using dashboard
+- **Credential Location:** This file is secured in project root, not in deployable folder

 ### **Production Recommendations:**
 1. **Change Default Password:** Use a strong, unique password